 - Childhood immunisations were carried out in line with the national childhood vaccination programme.
-Uptake rates for the vaccines given to under two year olds equalled the target percentage of 90% and uptake rates for the vaccines given to five years olds was 70%. - The practice had arrangements to identify and review the treatment of newly pregnant women on long-term medicines.
+Uptake rates for the vaccines given were comparable with the target percentage of 90% or above. - The practice had arrangements to identify and review the treatment of newly pregnant women on long-term medicines.